ctag/gestum/esp/esp.md

     0x3fe000 blank.bin

-By default the esp-link firmware creates an AP which you connect to and then browse the x.x.x.1 IP address's site, which is configuration for the
+By default the esp-link firmware creates an AP which you connect to and then browse the x.x.x.1 IP address's site, which is configuration for the system.